The Crew

 Spencer is beyond honored to keep his father’s legacy going strong and is committed to ensuring that every instrument that leaves the shop is something the entire team is proud of.

-In his free time, you can find him at the shop, playing guitar, bass or piano, or spending time with his wife.
+In his free time, you can find him at the shop, playing guitar, bass or piano, or spending time with his wife and son.

 • Tom got his first guitar when he was ten, took a couple lessons at the community center and was hooked.
 Guitars would become part of his life for good.